Aldeah Before the Remuddling

 The shrubs along the north side of the house, although adding a nice bit of green to the driveway side, were removed.
 The basement had been shored up at some point and we suspect eliminating a landscaped bed helped tremendously when it came to standing water issues in the basement.

 Most notable is the color of the house.
-We had assumed that the pale mint green was a holdover from the 1950’s but it appears that the former owners painted over the beige in favor of the green.
-(Although why is still a question—it wasn’t really a popular color of the time.)
+We had assumed the pale mint green was a holdover from the 1950’s but it appears that the former owners painted over the beige in favor of the green.
+(Although why is still a question—it wasn’t really a popular color in 2000.)
 Also notable is the chimney.
 Although it suggests a fireplace, there’s simply no indication that the house ever had one.
-More likely is that the vents were surrounded by a brick facade that was later removed and replaced with new metal vents.
+A more likely explanation is that the vents were surrounded by a brick facade that was later removed and replaced with new metal vents.

 It’s also clear that most of the older architectural elements of the house were removed and replaced with unremarkable, off-the-shelf parts.
 The windows appear to be original and while we’re sure they were drafty, they were a bit more charming.
 If they were similar to our next door neighbors, they had outer storm windows that could be removed in summer.

 The front door—from what we can tell—looks like a traditional Craftsman door with upper windows and a dental, similar to other homes on our street.
 It was replaced with a fiberglass door that doesn’t really fit the bungalow look.
 We’re in the process of finding a more traditional door but I wish they had saved us all the effort.

 It’s unclear why the siding was added in the gables but we did find a couple of rotting boards when we pulled it down the vinyl to replace it with shingles.
 The stairs were replaced as well and the fact they had also rotted through by the time we came along, made our decision to use Hardie Board shingles and treated lumber a smart one.